Redirection Controller Using Reinforcement Learning: Related Work

 \item \textbf{Advantage term}

-The Advantage term is usually used to update the policy network.
-Advantage shows the amount of benefits that would be obtained when taking actions.
+The Advantage term is \red{typically} used to update the policy network.
+It shows the amount of benefits that would be obtained when taking actions.
 In this study, we considered the estimator used by Mnih et al. \cite{mnih2016asynchronous}:

-where the first term at the right-hand side represents the estimated value after $T$ time-steps, and the second term represents the current value.
-In addition, a generalized advantage estimation (GAE) proposed by \cite{schulman2015high} could be written as
+where the first term on the right-hand side represents the estimated value after $T$ time-steps, and the second term represents the current value.
+The generalized advantage estimation (GAE)\cite{schulman2015high}, which is a framework that allows a single equation to generally express how far ahead steps are \red{considered} when calculating compensation in consideration of advantage, proposed by could be written as

-while $\lambda \in [0,1]$ is an exponentially weighted hyperparameter.
+where $\lambda \in [0,1]$ is an exponentially weighted hyperparameter.
 Equation (\ref{eq:advantage}) would be equal to (\ref{eq:gae}) if $\lambda = 1$, and $\delta _i$ is a one-step advantage estimator.

 \item \textbf{Actor--Critic}